Woodland House | Woodland, Minnesota

 Sited on a wooded plateau overlooking a wetland and lake beyond, this new residence seeks to quietly integrate into the surroundings while capturing dramatic views and optimizing natural light.
 Organized as a single-level home, the "realms" of the program are defined by three wood clad wings that are connected by glass entry links.
 The placement of the wings of the house creates an arrival courtyard complimented by a free-standing "mystery object".

 The interior of the home is designed for a couple with a preference for a warm, clean and uncluttered living space.
-Comprised of walnut flooring, exposed wood beams and unassuming white walls and volumes embedded within the grid of structure and fenestration, the interior is hushed while maintaining a consistent connection to its dynamic surroundings.
+Comprised of walnut flooring, exposed wood beams and unassuming white walls and walnut cabinetry captured within the structural frame and glass.
+The spatial composition is distilled, creating a consistent connection to its dynamic natural surroundings.

 ALTUS Architecture + Design